- Moody High

 Moody High School Summer 2020-2021 Reading Selections

 All English classes will require summer reading.
-All standard English classes grades 9-12 will be taking a 30-45 question multiple choice test during the first two weeks of the 2020-2021 school year.
+All standard English classes grades 9-12 will complete an assignment or test during the first two weeks of the 2020-2021 school year.
 These tests will have questions which target the main ideas, themes, and characters of the novel.
 Summer reading lists can be found on the school’s website, every English teacher’s website, the library’s website, and in the school office beginning in May.
 NOTE: All new students who register in the summer or at the start of school will be tested on their summer reading book on a later date as worked out with the teacher.

 All students with an Individualized Education Plan (IEP), will be provided an alternate book based on his/her documented reading level.